30 by 30 explained

 The top pressures affecting the condition of designated sites in Scotland are invasive species, overgrazing and water management.

-While the wording may be subject to change, Scotland have committed to delivering the substance of the target.
+Scotland have committed to delivering the substance of the target.